mejiaj/mejiaj/src/pages/blog/post/color-tokens-oklab.md

 Over time, this site's color tokens have become a mix of my favorite colors from past themes.
 Some colors look similar to others and others are barnacles that have stuck around from years ago.
 I've wanted to improve this, but hesitated because the old styles relied heavily on SASS, a dependency I've been working to reduce.
 It hasn't been possible, until now!

-The OKLab color space is relatively new and the `okchl()` CSS function became baseline in May 2023[^1].
+The OKLab color space is relatively new and the `oklch()` CSS function became baseline in May 2023[^1].
 Its supposed to allow more accurate, consistent, and accessible colors for the web.

 ## The problem with colors